 By the time a situation has progressed to a level in which the grandparent feels the need to file for court-ordered visitation rights or child custody, it’s very likely that circumstances are quite contentious.
 In some instances, mediation might be a beneficial process for everyone involved, as it allows for a greater chance at peaceable resolution.
 If, however, mediation is not possible, we are fully prepared to advocate for your rights through litigation.
-When you need a family law attorney in Toms River or throughout Monmouth County, turn to Stolfe Zeigler Family Law Group for the compassionate, personalized legal assistance you deserve.
+When you need a family law attorney in Toms River or throughout Monmouth County, turn to Stolfe Zeigler New Jersey Divorce Group for the compassionate, personalized legal assistance you deserve.

 Call us today at (732) 585-1651 to get started with you initial case evaluation.